kadir001/hutbe/README.md

 # hutbe
-Dutch - Turkish Portal for Islamic Wisdom
+Dutch - Turkish Portal for Islamic Wisdom.
+Friday hutba 's for anyone who is interested.